WASasquatch/was-node-suite-comfyui/README.md

  - Image Transpose
  - Image fDOF Filter: Apply a fake depth of field effect to an image
  - Image to Latent Mask: Convert a image into a latent mask
+ - Image Voronoi Noise Filter
+   - A custom implementation of the worley voronoi noise diagram
  - Input Switch  (Disable until `*` wildcard fix)
  - KSampler (WAS): A sampler that accepts a seed as a node inpu
  - Load Text File